tomorrowdata/micropython-patches/README.md

 Which is actually your task ... :)

-More precisely, provide a pure (micro)python implementation of:
+More precisely, we ask you provide a pure (micro)python implementation of:
 - `threading`: https://docs.python.org/3.5/library/threading.html
 - `queue`: https://docs.python.org/3.5/library/queue.html